Electrochemical cell: Galvanic cell

-Half-cells
+Half cells

-An electrochemical cell consists of two half-cells.
-Each half-cell consists of an electrode and an electrolyte.
-The two half-cells may use the same electrolyte, or they may use different electrolytes.
-The chemical reactions in the cell may involve the electrolyte, the electrodes, or an external substance (as in fuel cells that may use hydrogen gas as a reactant).
+Galvanic cells consists of two half-cells.
+Each half-cell consists of an electrode and an electrolyte (both half-cells may use the same or different electrolytes).

+The chemical reactions in the cell involve the electrolyte, electrodes, and/or an external substance (fuel cells may use hydrogen gas as a reactant).
 In a full electrochemical cell, species from one half-cell lose electrons (oxidation) to their electrode while species from the other half-cell gain electrons (reduction) from their electrode.

-A salt bridge (e.g., filter paper soaked in KNO3, NaCl, or some other electrolyte) is often employed to provide ionic contact between two half-cells with different electrolytes, yet prevent the solutions from mixing and causing unwanted side reactions.
+A salt bridge (e.g., filter paper soaked in KNO3, NaCl, or some other electrolyte) is used to ionically connect two half-cells with different electrolytes, but it prevents the solutions from mixing and unwanted side reactions.
 An alternative to a salt bridge is to allow direct contact (and mixing) between the two half-cells, for example in simple electrolysis of water.

 As electrons flow from one half-cell to the other through an external circuit, a difference in charge is established.
 If no ionic contact were provided, this charge difference would quickly prevent the further flow of electrons.
 A salt bridge allows the flow of negative or positive ions to maintain a steady-state charge distribution between the oxidation and reduction vessels, while keeping the contents otherwise separate.
 Other devices for achieving separation of solutions are porous pots and gelled solutions.
-A porous pot is used in the Bunsen cell (right).
+A porous pot is used in the Bunsen cell.

 Equilibrium reaction

-Each half-cell has a characteristic voltage.
-Various choices of substances for each half-cell give different potential differences.
-Each reaction is undergoing an equilibrium reaction between different oxidation states of the ions: When equilibrium is reached, the cell cannot provide further voltage.
-In the half-cell that is undergoing oxidation, the closer the equilibrium lies to the ion/atom with the more positive oxidation state the more potential this reaction will provide.
+Each half-cell has a characteristic voltage (depending on the metal and its characteristic reduction potential).
+Each reaction is undergoing an equilibrium reaction between different oxidation states of the ions: when equilibrium is reached, the cell cannot provide further voltage.
+In the half-cell performing oxidation, the closer the equilibrium lies to the ion/atom with the more positive oxidation state the more potential this reaction will provide.
 Likewise, in the reduction reaction, the closer the equilibrium lies to the ion/atom with the more negative oxidation state the higher the potential.